On one of the IDAM industry mail lists recently, a contributer noted in passing that:

 I think the concept of "identity" is so fluid that we should probably stop using it.
-Or at least use it with much more self-conscious precision.
+Or at least use it with much more precision.

-An identity is the outcome of an identification process in which claims about a Subject are verified, to the satisfaction of the Relying Party.
+An issued Digital Identity is the outcome of an identification process in which claims about a Subject are verified, to the satisfaction of the Relying Party.
 An "identity" is basically a handle by which the Subject is known.
 Recall that the Laws of Identity usefully defined a Digital Identity as a set of claims about the Digital Subject.
 And we all know that identity is highly context dependent; on its own, an identity like "Acct No. 12345678" means little or nothing without knowing the context as well.

 This line of reasoning reminds me once again of the technology neutral, functional definition of "authentication" used by the APEC eSecurity Task Group over a decade ago: the means by which a receiver of an electronic transaction or message makes a decision to accept or reject that transaction or message.
 Wouldn't life be so much simpler if we stopped overloading some bits of authentication knowledge with the label "identity" and going to such lengths to differentiate other bits of knowledge as "attributes"?
 What we need online is better means for reliably conveying precise pieces of information about each other, relevant to the transaction at hand.
 That's all.